QuantEcon/lecture-source-py/source/rst/smoothing.rst

     \sum_j q(\bar s_j \,|\, \bar s_i) =  \sum_j \beta P_{ij} =  \beta

-This confirms that :eq:`cs_2` is a natural extension of Hall's assumption about the risk-free one-period interest rate.
+This confirms the sense in which  :eq:`cs_2` is a natural counterpart to Hall's assumption about the risk-free one-period interest rate.

 First-order necessary conditions for maximizing the consumer's expected utility subject to the sequence of budget constraints :eq:`cs_budget1` are